scienceai/neocortex/README.md

 ###### Keras

-Script to serialize a trained [Keras](http://keras.io/) model together with its `hdf5` formatted weights is located in the `utils/` folder [here](https://github.com/scienceai/neocortex/blob/master/utils/serialize_keras.py).
-Currently only supports sequential models with layers in the API section below.
+A script to serialize a trained [Keras](http://keras.io/) model together with its `hdf5` formatted weights is located in the `utils/` folder [here](https://github.com/scienceai/neocortex/blob/master/utils/serialize_keras.py).
+It currently only supports sequential models with layers in the API section below.
 Implementation of graph models is planned.

 ### API